naufalprakoso/android-fab/README.md

 ### FAB Icon

-The icon displayed in the centre of the FAB can be set via XML using a `Drawable` reference or with `fab.setButtonIconResource(...)` using a `Drawable` resource ID.
+The icon displayed in the centre of the FAB can be set via XML using a `Drawable` reference or with `fab.setIconResource(...)` using a `Drawable` resource ID.
 The icon will be centred in a 24dp x 24dp view group, as per the Android Material Design specs.

 	// Java
-	fab.setButtonIconResource(R.drawable.ic_add);
+	fab.setIconResource(R.drawable.ic_add);

 	// Kotlin
-	fab.setButtonIconResource(R.drawable.ic_add)
+	fab.setIconResource(R.drawable.ic_add)

 	// XML
 	<uk.co.markormesher.android_fab.FloatingActionButton